silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/04_security_and_best_practices/01_authentication.md

 ## Authentication

-Some SilverStripe resources have permission requirements to perform CRUD operations on, for example the `Member` object in the previous examples.
+Some Silverstripe CMS resources have permission requirements to perform CRUD operations on, for example the `Member` object in the previous examples.

 If you are logged into the CMS and performing a request from the same session then